Tag/tag.png

 Ubuntu Studio

-Ubuntu Studio provides an enhanced GNU/Linux application suite for the processing of audio, video and graphics.
+Ubuntu Studio provides an enhanced GNU/Linux application suite for creating and editing audio, video, and graphics.

 Ubuntu Kylin